Malivil/TTT-Randomat-20/README.md

 - Dom and Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranoid" event
 - Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Hedge Your Bets", "Typeracer", "Second Chance", "Stick With Me" events
 - Fyxen from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" event
-- Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event
+- Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event and for one of the options in the "Paranormal Activity" event
 - Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script" and "That Doesn't Sound Right" events
-- Technofrood from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "They have a cave troll" event
+- Technofrood from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranormal Activity" and "They have a cave troll" events
 - Matt from Nanotekkit for the idea for the "Boo!", "RISE FROM YOUR...
 Bees?", and "Smoke Signals" events
 - Shahad from Nanotekkit for the idea for the "Earthquake" event
 - Lewis of the Yogscast for the idea for the "Detraitor" event and the concept of events starting in secret